Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a health snapshot with specific fields (version, config, agent count, etc.), and distinguishes it from siblings like config_get and agent_list by recommending it as the first call.
+The description clearly states the tool returns a full health snapshot with specific fields (version, config, agent count, etc.).
+It distinguishes from siblings like config_get and agent_list by positioning itself as a first-call overview tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.